Domains

 Crit Success: Target foe becomes Fixated (4).

-Fixated: When a friend declares a safe weapon talent roll against this foe, any die result equal to or under the number in parentheses is treated as a Critical Success.
-Fixated ends when this foe suffers a hard hit or you use this talent on another foe.
+Fixated: When a friend declares a safe weapon talent roll against this foe, any die result equal to or under the number in parentheses counts as a critical success result.
+Fixated ends when this foe suffers a hard hit or you successfully use this talent on a different foe.

 You become the only thing in the room worth watching.
 A cutting remark, a knowing smile, the tilt of a shoulder; whatever it takes, their attention is yours and their composure is forfeit.